 How to recover lost data after APFS volume decryption failed?

 APFS volume decryption failed to begin?
 Unable to access all data on the encrypted APFS volume?
-If you have important files on the drive but didn't back up, the first thing is to get lost data back. iBoysoft Mac Data Recovery can help you recover lost data after APFS volume decryption failed.
+If you have important files on the drive but didn't back up, the first thing is to get lost data back. iBoysoft Data Recovery for Mac can help you recover lost data after APFS volume decryption failed.

 Tutorial to recover lost data after APFS volume decryption failed:

 Step 1: Launch iBoysoft Data Recovery for Mac on Mac and click "Find Lost APFS Partition" on the top right corner.
 Then you will see all connected hard drives.

 Step 2: Select the drive which contains your APFS encrypted volume and click "Next".
 The program will list all APFS volumes on the selected drive.

 Step 3: Choose the APFS volume that failed to decrypt and then click "Next"

 Step 4: Enter the password and click "OK" to scan for all lost files on the volume.

 Step 5: Preview the list results, choose what you want to get back, then click "Recover".

 Step 6: Go through to make sure you have all the lost files back.